IRTF-HRPC/drafts/draft-feminism.md

 ## Safety

-For the last years, there has been criticism of the way in which digital security accompaniments, advice and training are developed for people who are not directly involved in the development of information technology.
+For the last years, there has been criticism of the way digital security accompaniments, advice and training are developed for people who are not directly involved in the development of information technology.
 It is worth mentioning that digital security, unlike cybersecurity, is more geared towards internet users {{Comninos}}.
 Some of these criticisms refer to the fact that the approach to digital security is centred on tools and not on usage practices, and "attacks", "adversaries" or "enemies" in a generic way, without recognising the specific contexts in which different information protection needs are generated.

 Given the common incidents suffered by women and queer people, from a gender perspective it has been preferred to use the term _safety_ to recognize their main need to be able to inhabit digital environments without being the target of attacks such as trolling, harassment, stalking, threats, non-consensual dissemination of intimate images, among others.
-When speaking of _safety_ rather than
-_security_, their participation is recognized as users at the most surface level, not as administrators, developers or generators of computer knowledge.
+When speaking of _safety_ rather than _security_, their participation is recognized as users at the most surface level, not as administrators, developers or generators of computer knowledge.
 In recent years, feminist infrastructure projects have begun to appear while the inclusion of women in developers communities has been promoted.
 However, today there is still a huge gender gap in the technical and political development of the internet.

 In {{RFC4949}} _safety_ is defined as "the property of a system being free from risk of causing harm (especially physical harm) to its system entities", which is compared to _security_ as the "system condition in which system resources are free from unauthorized access and from unauthorized or accidental change, destruction, or loss".
 But _safety_ has traditionally, especially in the early years of the IETF, been referred to human activities {{RFC1244}}, {{RFC2122}}, {{RFC2310}} and human rights {{RFC1746}}, {{RFC1941}}, {{RFC3694}}.

 ## Gender

 As IETF is centered on "identifying, and proposing solutions to, pressing operational and technical problems in the Internet" and as according to the Tao of the IETF, "we believe in rough consensus and running code", it is not supposed to concentrate on the particular characteristics of internet users, but on the proper functioning of the systems {{Tao}}.
-In addition, due to the characteristics of the type of technologies that are designed in the IETF, many times the the "use cases" or implementations refer to the way in which companies arrange the infrastructure for their clients, not necessarily to the way internet users interact with that infrastructure.
+In addition, due to the characteristics of the type of technologies that are designed in the IETF, many times the "use cases" or implementations refer to the way in which companies arrange the infrastructure for their clients, not necessarily to the way internet users interact with that infrastructure.

 In this sense, it seems not within the mandate of the IETF to imagine the particular needs of users' gender, race or ethnicity.
-However, in the drafts and RFCs archive there appear subjects with gender as well as supposedly universal entities that sometimes represent concrete functions of the systems, and other times the voluntary actions of the operators.
+However, in the IDs and RFCs archive there appear subjects with gender as well as supposedly universal entities that sometimes represent concrete functions of the systems, and other times the voluntary actions of the operators.
 As a first step in imagining possible gender considerations when designing internet protocols, below is a very brief description of how gender appears in IETF documents.
 This is also a very preliminary analysis, which could later be complimented and added to the search for entities with cultural and phenotypic characteristics that could make them vulnerable on the internet.
+TODO

 # Access

 Internet access is recognized as a human right {{UNGA}}, but its effective guarantee depends on different and unequal social, cultural, economic and political conditions.
 In 2018, barely half of the world's population has access to the internet and in 88% of countries, men have more access than women {{ITU}}.
 Geographical location, age, educational and income level, as well as gender, significantly determine how people access to the internet {{WebFoundation}}.

 The Feminist Principles of the Internet {{FPI}} enphasizes that access must be to a universal, acceptable, affordable, unconditional, open, meaningful and equal internet, which guarantees rights rather than restricts them.
 As some bodies have always been subject to social and cultural surveillance and violence because of their gender and sexuallity, their access to internet is not satisfied with connected devices, but with safety and useful digital enviroments {{SmKee}}.

 In this sense, access must be considered in several dimensions, in addition to internet access as a possibility of being connected:

 ## Access to information

 Information in one's own language is the first condition, as pointed out with the cencept of 'Localization' {{RFC8280}}, referred to the act of tailoring an application for a different language, script, or culture, and involves not only changing the language interaction but also other relevant changes, such as display of numbers, dates, currency, and so on.

 But it is also necessary to be able to access relevant information, related for example to sexual and reproductive health and rights, pleasure, safe abortion, access to justice, and LGBTIQ issues.
 Some goverments and ISPs block pages with this content or monitor online activity by sexual and gender related terminology.
 Therefore the considerations for anticensorship internet infrastructure technologies also consider, and can possibly alleviate, a gendered component to using the internet.
+--

+- Legal grey zone in access to sexual and reproductive righst information.
+(as those righst are not guaranteed)

+- Technologies to block info? (restrict women's rights)

 ## Usage of technology

 Beyond content, access implies the possibility to use, which means code, design, adapt and critically and sustainably use ICTs.
 As almost 75% of connected individuals are placed in the Global South
 {{WhoseKnowledge}}, technology is developped mainly in rich countries where student quotas and jobs are filled mainly by men.

 The concept of 'Internationalization' {{rfc6365}} refers to the practice of making protocols, standards, and implementations usable in different languages.
 This is a first step to democratize the development of technology, allowing its implementation in non-English-speaking countries.

 However, there is still a long way to go in terms of inclusion of more diverse populations in the spaces of technology development and definition of protocoles and standards for the internet infrastructure {{rfc7704}}.
 The presence of gendered subjects in the IETF RFCs and drafts archive demonstrates stereotyped male and feminine roles.
 On the other hand, the generalized mention of agents - as universal subjects - in those documents, ignores the existence of other corporealities, which includes non binary identities or with a marked physical difference.

 Building and engineering critical internet technology is a component of 'usage'.
 There are challenge the cultures of sexism and discrimination in all spaces, some of which can be found in existing RFCs
 [draft-terminology, others].